Eldanyga/Test-Calculator-Using-Tkinter-on-Python3/README.md

-#How to use this Tes Calculator
+How to use this Test Calculator

 To use this Test Calculator, you just need to enter a valid math expression using your mouse and then press Enter or click on the (=) sign: